 She has been involved in digital humanities projects since 2019, and worked with the ZPD (Zentrum für Philologie and Digitalität) at the Julius-Maximilians-Universität in Würzburg as a student research assistant.
 In the fall of 2022, she also collaborated with the Österreichische Akademie der Wissenschaften (Vienna) and MARBAS (Princeton University) to create new optical text recognition models for medieval German vernacular manuscripts.
 Erica currently serves as the Project Coordinator for Princeton University’s Environmental History Lab and is entering her second year as the organizer of the Race Before Modernity Book Club for Princeton’s Program in Medieval Studies.

-In addition to her studies, Erica worked in primary and secondary schools as a German and English language teacher and educator for exchange students, refugees, children, and immigrant youth.
-As part of her commitment to educating children – both advantaged and disadvantaged – Erica continues to provide English and German language instruction in the form of private classes.
+In addition to her studies, Erica has taught in primary and secondary schools as a German and English language instructor and educator for exchange students, refugees, children, and immigrant youth.
+She is committed to helping children of all social backgrounds succeed in education and continues to offer private language instruction in English, German, and Italian.

 “The Other Among Us: Early Modern German Discourses on Atypical Bodies, 1500-1770”.